Braben/event-accessibility-guide/README.md

 ● Project Management: Each team should maintain a Linear board to track tasks, deadlines, and responsibilities.
 ● Version Control: All developers must use GitHub for proper code collaboration.
 ● Communication: Teams should actively use Slack or Discord to ensure seamless discussions.
-● Documentation: Each project must include clear readme fi les, API documentation, and user guides to improve usability and maintainability.
+● Documentation: Each project must include clear readme files, API documentation, and user guides to improve usability and maintainability.

-# By the end of the program, teams should deliver a functional MVP (Minimum Viable Product) that demonstrates core features, with additional refi nements based on usability testing and feedback.
+# By the end of the program, teams should deliver a functional MVP (Minimum Viable Product) that demonstrates core features, with additional refinements based on usability testing and feedback.

-# $

 ## Final Steps